kuzzleio/documentation-old/src/sdk-reference/user/delete.md

 ---

-## Callback response
+## Callback Response

-Resolves to a `String` containing the deleted user ID
+Returns a `String` containing the id of the deleted user.